zurkiyeh/minimal-mistakes/_posts/2017-05-28-Feedback-Tracker.md

 ## Motivation

-This application was developed for [iBionics] (http://www.ibionics.ca).
+This application was developed for [iBionics](http://www.ibionics.ca).
 Which is a startup company that is planning to use this project as a basis for their main system.
 The main system consists of 2 subsystems; Tracking and detection subsystem as well as transmition and recieving subsystem.

 ## Installation